msrxse/react-challenges/README.md

 - Build a Carousel Component
 - Build example app using theme context
 - Implement a Star Rating Component
-- Create a Real-Time Search Filter
+- Build a Multi-Step Form